 Where do they live?

+In Thailand, the Hmong are also known as Meo or Miao.
 The Hmong hill tribe has lots of subgroups.
-These vary in the different countries.
-The sub groups in Thailand are the Black Hmong, White Hmong and Striped Hmong.
-The Black Hmong are located in Nan, Chiang Rai, Tak, Phrae, Phetchabun and Phitsanulok.
-They are distinguished by their costume.
-Their women wear their hair in a bun and wear dark blue and white pleated knee length skirts with embroidered borders.
-The men wear a black or dark blue jacket without collar and have wide sleeves and cuffs.
+These vary in different countries.
+The subgroups in Thailand are the Black Hmong, White Hmong, and Striped Hmong.
+The Black Hmong live in Nan, Chiang Rai, Tak, Phrae, Phetchabun, and Phitsanulok provinces.
+Their costume distinguishes them.
+Their women wear their hair in a bun and wear dark blue and white pleated knee-length skirts with embroidered borders.
+The men wear a black or dark blue jacket without a collar and have wide sleeves and cuffs.
 Both women and men wear a lot of jewelry made of silver.

-The Striped Hmong can be found in the west of Nan.
-They wear Black trousers with a dark jacket with embroidered collars and green, white and blue stripes on their long sleeves.
-The White Hmong are to be found in Nan and Chiang Rai.
-Their women wear long loose dark blue trousers with plain long sleeved jackets with embroidered collar flaps and a turban.
-On festive occasions they wear a white skirt with stripes of embroidery down the front which explains their name.
+The Striped Hmong live in the west of Nan province.
+They wear black trousers with a dark jacket with embroidered collars and green, white and blue stripes on their long sleeves.
+The White Hmong live in Nan and Chiang Rai.
+Their women wear long loose dark blue trousers with plain long-sleeved jackets with embroidered collar flaps and a turban.
+On festive occasions, they wear a white skirt with stripes of embroidery down the front, which explains their name.

 Hello(where are you going?)

 What is your name?

 Ka yo mung two?

 Bay who djam?

 Ma (as in mark)